l1reyes/l1reyes.github.io/_posts/2019-01-07-gps-skills-workshops_2019.markdown

 ## Audience

 All graduate students in the School of Global Policy and Strategy.
-Contact [Reid Otusji](<rotsuji@ucsd.edu>) for more information.
+Contact <rotsuji@ucsd.edu> for more information.

 ## Resources